 Here’s how it works:

-1. I give you a bucket.
+1. We give you a bucket.

 I was inspired by your compost business.
 Great job!